Get Help Today(877) 648-4288

 Like most Opioids, Propoxyphene works by interfering with the body’s natural Opioid receptors.
 Propoxyphene bonds with these receptors, preventing the body’s natural Opioids from doing so.
-This blocks the transmission of pain signals, but it also alters the brain chemistry.
+This blocks the transmission of pain signals, but it also alters brain chemistry.
 Eventually, the body becomes so accustomed to the presence of Propoxyphene that it no longer produces its own chemicals.
 At this point the user will have to take more Propoxyphene to feel the same effects; this is known as tolerance.
-At some point, the body requires Propoxyphene to the extent that it can no longer function, “normally,” without it; this is known as dependence.
-If an individual with a Propoxyphene dependency suddenly reduces of stops taking the drug entirely, (going “cold turkey”), they will experience a number of symptoms collectively known as withdrawal.
+At some point, the body requires Propoxyphene to the extent that it can no longer function normally without it; this is known as dependence.
+If an individual with a Propoxyphene dependency suddenly reduces or stops taking the drug entirely (going “cold turkey”) they will experience a number of symptoms collectively known as withdrawal.

 Propoxyphene withdrawal symptoms include: